oslokommune/okctl/userdocs/src/application/upgrading.md

-TL;DR: To upgrade an application, download the latest okctl, run `okctl apply application`, do a git diff to see changes, and merge manually with your existing manifests.
+TL;DR: To upgrade an application, download the latest okctl, run `okctl apply application`, do a git diff to see changes, and merge manually with your existing files.

+## Motivation

 Sometimes newer versions of okctl updates the way `okctl apply application` works.
 For example, the latest okctl version may create an application with better health checks than the old version.